 Click on state and transition labels to scroll to the respective text

-Tall/Midgrass Prairie State
+Tall/Midgrass Prairie State - Reference

 The Tall/Midgrass Prairie Community is an open prairie with a mixture of tallgrasses and midgrasses, some perennial forbs, and a few widely scattered shrubs.
 The grass species composition varies from the eastern side to the western side of the region.
 On the western side of the area where average annual precipitation is less than 30 inches, this site is primarily midgrasses and shortgrasses while the site is predominantly tallgrasses in the higher rainfall areas on the eastern side with more than 30 inches of annual precipitation.
 This is potentially a highly productive site with total annual production ranging from 3600 to 6200 pounds per acre.
 As tallgrasses decline, midgrasses dominate the Midgrass Prairie Community (1.2).
 A viable population of little bluestem and other tallgrasses still persists in protected areas on the site.
 Early successional forbs and shortgrasses begin to increase.
 The canopy of shrubs and trees begins to gradually increase as mesquite, pricklypear, lotebush, and similar species encroach from adjacent areas.
 The two communities are maintained by natural fire and weather cycle, and normal graze/rest cycles.
 This site is most resilient and least resistant to change at this state.